JMHeartley/dreamlo.js/README.md

 The sorting order of scores returned from the leaderboard can be specified using the following properties:
 Order                 | Property
 --------------------- | ------------
-Descending by Points  | `dreamLo.SortOrder.PointsDescending`
+Descending by Points  | `dreamlo.SortOrder.PointsDescending`
-Ascending by Points   | `dreamLo.SortOrder.PointsAscending`
+Ascending by Points   | `dreamlo.SortOrder.PointsAscending`
-Descending by Seconds | `dreamLo.SortOrder.SecondsDescending`
+Descending by Seconds | `dreamlo.SortOrder.SecondsDescending`
-Ascending by Seconds  | `dreamLo.SortOrder.SecondsAscending`
+Ascending by Seconds  | `dreamlo.SortOrder.SecondsAscending`
-Descending by Date    | `dreamLo.SortOrder.DateDescending`
+Descending by Date    | `dreamlo.SortOrder.DateDescending`
-Ascending by Date     | `dreamLo.SortOrder.DateAscending`
+Ascending by Date     | `dreamlo.SortOrder.DateAscending`

 *See [SortOrder](/src/sortOrder.ts) for this Typescript enum.*

 ## 🤔 About
-### What is DreamLo?
+### What is dreamlo?
-DreamLo is a cloud server for hosting leaderboards for game developers.
+dreamlo is a cloud server for hosting leaderboards for game developers.
-Out of love for Unity, Carmine Guida started hosting DreamLo.
+Out of love for Unity, Carmine Guida started hosting dreamlo.
 He created [an asset](https://assetstore.unity.com/packages/tools/network/dreamlo-com-free-instant-leaderboards-and-promocode-system-3862) for the game engine so anyone can effortlessly add a leaderboard to their games.

-*Check out [DreamLo's official FAQs page](https://www.dreamlo.com/faq) for more info.*
+*Check out [dreamlo's official FAQs page](https://www.dreamlo.com/faq) for more info.*

-### Why use DreamLo with Javascript?
+### Why use dreamlo with Javascript?
-Previously, I used the DreamLo game asset for [the game my team built for the GTMK 2020 game jam.](https://github.com/JMHeartley/Work-With-Me-Here)
+Previously, I used the dreamlo game asset for [the game my team built for the GTMK 2020 game jam.](https://github.com/JMHeartley/Work-With-Me-Here)

 Years later, I started sprucing up [an old TicTacToe game I made years ago](https://github.com/JMHeartley/TicTacToe) and wanted to add a leaderboard.
-The first thing that came to mind was DreamLo, but there was a problem, the script for DreamLo that comes with the Unity game asset was written in C#.
+The first thing that came to mind was dreamlo, but there was a problem, the script for dreamlo that comes with the Unity game asset was written in C#.

-I created this script because any game that can make HTTP requests can use DreamLo.
+I created this script because any game that can make HTTP requests can use dreamlo.
 Happily, I've extended Carmine's original dream(lo) to Javascript 😊

 ## ❤️ Acknowledgements
-☁️ [Carmine T. Guida](https://carmine.com/) for creating and hosting DreamLo
+☁️ [Carmine T. Guida](https://carmine.com/) for creating and hosting dreamlo

 👩🏼‍🏫 [Microsoft Learn](https://learn.microsoft.com/en-us/training/paths/build-javascript-applications-typescript/)
 for [teaching me Typescript](https://learn.microsoft.com/en-us/training/achievements/learn.language.build-javascript-applications-typescript.trophy?username=JMHeartley)